2.4GHz RF and Bluetooth Smart solutions for gaming accessories

 Alternatively, developers can choose to develop a bespoke protocol from scratch.

-Bluetooth low energy (branded as Bluetooth Smart and Bluetooth Smart Ready) is an exciting technology that is becoming a standard feature in PC's and mobile devices.
+Bluetooth Smart (previously called Bluetooth low energy) is an exciting technology that is becoming a standard feature in PC's and mobile devices.
 Bluetooth Smart Ready devices form the hub of our personal area networks, these include smartphones and tablets as well as dedicated hub products.
 Bluetooth Smart devices are the peripheral sensors that typically capture data and relay data to and from the hubs.
-Bluetooth low energy profiles are already available for a range of different applications.
+Bluetooth Smart profiles are already available for a range of different applications.

-For more information about Bluetooth low energy visit www.bluetooth.org
+For more information about Bluetooth Smart visit www.bluetooth.org

 Nordic IC offering